-Yes, you can include a voice-over to your Google slides to make the presentation more complete.
-It also creates an excellent impression on the viewers by letting them know that you are up to date with the latest trends and know how to use technology.
+You can include a voice-over to your Google slides to complete the presentation.
+It also creates an excellent impression on the viewers by letting them know you are up to date with the latest trends and know how to use technology.

 Why Use Google Slides?

-Google Slides are extremely functional and easy to use.
-In fact, you can use Google Slides on your phone or on your desktop as long as you have an internet connection.
-This application also allows multiple people to work on one presentation at the same time.
+Google Slides are highly functional and easy to use.
+You can use Google Slides on your phone or desktop if you have an internet connection.
+This application also allows multiple people to work on one presentation simultaneously.

-You don’t even have to worry about saving your work, as everything on Google Slides is saved automatically.
+You don’t have to worry about saving your work; everything on Google Slides is saved automatically.
 Every change you or your co-worker makes is updated and saved automatically, ensuring you never lose important data.

-Google doesn’t have a built-in audio recording feature, but it does allow you to add voice-over narrations, music, and other sound effects over your slides once you have the presentation ready.
-Here we list down five simple steps so you can add voice-over to the presentation to make it look more professional.
+Google doesn’t have a built-in audio recording feature, but it allows you to add voice-over narrations, music, and other sound effects to your slides once the presentation is ready.
+Here we list five simple steps to add voice-over to your presentation.

 Step 1: Create Your Presentation on Google Slides

 For many years, PowerPoint has been the go-to for everyone wanting to create a professional presentation.
-Recently, however, there are other software and tools that are offering comparable features to PowerPoint, including Google Slides.
+Recently, however, there have been other software and tools that are offering comparable features to PowerPoint, including Google Slides.

-The main benefit of using Google slides is that it allows the creator to create and edit the presentation online, which can mean on your phone or on your desktop.
-You can also use Google slides offline, making them accessible and extremely easy to access for all users.
+The main benefit of using Google Slides is that it allows the creator to create and edit the presentation online, which can mean on your phone or desktop.
+You can also use Google Slides offline, making them accessible and easy for all users.

-Google Slides is free.
-You only really need an email account to access the software.
-If you are using a Gmail account, then you don’t need to create an additional account either, you can simply access Google Slides through Google Tools via your Gmail Account.
+Another significant benefit is that Google Slides is free software.
+You only really need an email account to access it.
+If you are using a Gmail account, you don’t need to create an additional account; you can access Google Slides through Google Tools via your Gmail Account.

-Once you have your account set up and logged in, you can access Google Slides by clicking on the grid pattern drop-down menu located at the top right corner of the screen.
-You can then proceed to create the slides.
+Once your account is set up and logged in, you can access Google Slides by clicking on the grid pattern drop-down menu at the top right corner.
+You can then click on the Google Slides icon and create the slides.

 Step 2: Write Down the Audio Narration

-You can choose to write down the audio script first and then create your presentation if you find that to be a more viable option.
-However, we suggest you create the presentation first so that you know exactly what your viewers will be visually exposed to.
+You can create the audio script first and then create your presentation if you find that a more viable option.
+However, we suggest you create the presentation first so that you know precisely what your viewers will be visually exposed to.

-If you write the audio narration first and create the presentation second, you may discover you don’t have enough visual material to impart the knowledge you want to as efficiently as you possibly could have.
+Suppose you write the audio narration first and create the presentation second.
+In that case, you may discover you lack visual material to impart the knowledge you want as efficiently as possible.
 Here, you may need to go back to the audio and edit it again to suit the visuals, which is more time-consuming.

-You can’t really go wrong at this point.
-Just make sure that you aren’t spending any more time than you need to.
+You can’t go wrong at this point.
+Be sure you aren’t spending any more time than you need to.
 As an online course creator, you will be creating a lot of presentations and a lot of videos.
 Your goal should be to create an efficient system that helps you unleash your true potential.

 Step 3: Record the Audio Narration

-If you can, soundproof one room in your house so you can create a good quality voice-over.
-If that sounds impossible, find a corner in the house that is secluded and where you can close the door and avoid all distractions to block out extra noise.
+If you can, soundproof one room in your house to create a good-quality voice-over.
+If that sounds impossible, find a secluded corner in the house where you can close the door and avoid all distractions to block out extra noise.

-Make sure you test your recordings in multiple locations to find one that suits your requirements best.
-Listen to every recording to make sure there is no playback, extra echoing, or background noise that you may need to edit out.
+Test your recordings in multiple locations to find one that suits your requirements best.
+Listen to every recording to ensure there is no playback, extra echoing, or background noise you may need to edit out.
 These little details help ensure that your end product is professional and high-quality, adding to your overall product value.

 Options for Recording

-You can also use Movavi or simply use the voice recording app on your smartphone.
-You can plug in your microphone to your phone and record good quality audio to use as voice-over narration.
+You can also use Movavi or the voice recording app on your smartphone.
+You can plug your microphone into your phone and record good-quality audio for voice-over narration.

-Lastly, for the audio recording section, make sure that the playback speed of your Google Slides matches your narration speed.
-You don’t want to still be discussing the previous slide while the viewers have moved on to the next slide.
-Make sure you keep track of the playback for each slide and adjust it according to the speed of your narration so that it is all in perfect sync.
+Lastly, ensure that your Google Slides’ playback speed matches your narration speed for the audio recording section.
+You don’t want to discuss the previous slide still while the viewers have moved on to the next.
+Make sure you keep track of the playback for each slide and adjust it according to the speed of your narration to sync perfectly.

-You will have to take care of this while you are recording your audio, as it also helps ensure you don’t end up speaking too long on one slide.
+You will have to take care of this while recording your audio, as it also helps ensure you don’t speak too long on one slide.
 By monitoring the time you take on each slide and taking notes on where you need to adjust the playback speed, you also give yourself the time to edit your script and shorten it if necessary.